helium/HIP/0040-validator-denylist.md

 - A pattern with quite a few of these extreme earners is that they have no listen address, because of this we feel its best to also deny them from chalengee rewards.

 - To prevent the abuse of this reporting system there needs to be minimum set of requirements that need to be met before a case can be considered for investigation.
 The first suggested minimum requirement is around the amount of HNT the accused miner is being rewarded in a 24 hour period.
-If this amount is greater than the average HNT rewarded to a hotspot in a 24hr period times 7 days it can be flagged as suspicious.
+If this amount is greater than the average HNT rewarded to a hotspot in a 24hr period times 14 days it can be flagged for investigation.

 - Hotspots selected by this floor can be seen here: https://etl.dewi.org/public/question/54f5138b-b7ec-47c7-9da3-6a8c94ffe0eb